jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

         :align: center
         :width: 425

-As with the Lapicque and Stein models, the SRM0 model also has options to modify the threshold and reset mechanism.
+As with the Lapicque and Synaptic models, the SRM0 model also has options to modify the threshold and reset mechanism.

 Conclusion